jwaldimer/hackmetrix-abm-api/README.md

     }
   }
   ```
 2. Login: Create a new session for the user.
-It will rsponnd with a JWT for the authentication
+It will rsponnd with a JWT for the authentication.
   ```
   POST /login
   ```
-  format
+  format:
   ```
   {
     "user": {